dotnet/runtime/docs/issues-pr-management.md

 # Issue and Pull Request Management
-The dotnet/runtime consolidated repository is a consolidation of the code, infrastructure, and community/team norms and practices.
-This document represents the collective decision making of a working group of engineers from each of the repositories that are being consolidated.

 The purpose of this document is to help establish norms and best practices for dotnet/runtime.
 The outcomes from this document should be translated into the respective documentation within dotnet/runtime, though initially it will be a standalone document.

 This document covers the norms and best practices for issues and pull requests management.
 There is a particular focus on areas that overlap across various communities/teams and areas where individual communities/teams can have their own mechanisms for doing business.
 # Principles
-Here are a guiding set of principles of how to successfully combine the communities and teams which will work together in dotnet/runtime.
+Here are a guiding set of principles of how to successfully combine the communities and teams which work together in dotnet/runtime.
 - Retain a 'one community/team' feel for dotnet/runtime
 - Leverage automation to label incoming/inflight to enable accountability
 - area-* labels should align with a specific community/team for accountability